The Linen Cupboard Metaphor for Trauma Sufferers

 Desperate, lost, broken, and distraught.
 Psychological traumas leave long-lasting emotional fractures that aren’t visible to the naked eye, but that severely restrict the sufferer’s quality of life.
 In fact, it’s often said that few of us manage to avoid this type of experience because fate is both unpredictable and cruel.

 This reality can be achieved through psychological therapy.
 It’s in an environment of protection and human connection that the metamorphosis starts.
-In order to understand the journey toward healing, there’s a useful metaphor for understanding how this change comes about.
+To understand the journey toward healing, there’s a useful metaphor for understanding how this change comes about.

 Trauma is an unexpected event that threatens our lives and integrity.
 It disintegrates us and leaves us in extremely fragile and stressful situations of vulnerability.